samwell-ho/openpgp-ca/doc/src/keys-create.md

 new one.

-Then, we initialize a new OpenPGP CA instance for the domain (in this case, we'll use `example.org`) and generate a new keypair for the OpenPGP CA admin:
+Then, we initialize a new OpenPGP CA instance for the domain (in this case, we'll use `example.org`) and generate a new key for OpenPGP CA:

 `$ openpgp-ca -d example.oca ca init example.org`